 The key difference is that the QA is interested in the process while the Tester is interested in the product.
 The difference may seem subtle, but it is rather significant.
 A QA is a lot more goal-oriented and is always concerned with the bigger picture.

 The evolution of Tester to QA

-Collaborates in defining the product, assisting the product owner to define or he himself defines the acceptance criteria.
+A QA collaborates in defining the product, assisting the product owner to define acceptance criteria.
+The QA may even define the acceptance criteria singlehandedly.
 This role is very important for two reasons:

-1. The QA is usually the one that has a more horizontal view of the product and therefore is usually the one that can contribute the most when defining certain requirements.
+The QA is usually the one that has more direct experience and view of the product and therefore can contribute most when defining certain requirements.